branliu0/thenovices.github.io/_posts/2020-04-19-home-energy-use.md

 For comparison, the average American [emits about 17 tons][wb] of CO2 per year (not including other greenhouse gases, such as methane) of which [6.1 tons][kalmus] come from electricity and natural gas.
-Europeans emit about 8 tons in total per yar and the global average is about 5 tons.
+Europeans emit about 8 tons in total per year and the global average is about 5 tons.

 The most interesting result here is that natural gas makes up 82.5% of our